menu

 • 2.
 Time Spiral.
 Refilling an empty hand is good in any format, and the fact that you see it coming makes it way easier to take advantage of.
 Oh, and did I mention its free?
 In fact, with the use of bounce lands (and [card caged sun]other tricks[/card]), it actually generates mana!

 • 1.
 Bribery.
 This card is a lot like Desertion, except you don't have to wait for your opponent to cast anything and it always gets the best creature they have available.
 In Commander that usually means something nuts.
-Turn five Disciple of Griselbrand!
+Turn five Griselbrand!
 Wait, he's banned.
 Dang.
 We'll just have to settle for his nemesis [card Avacyn, Angel of Hope]Avacyn[/card].

 Black